Cleveland Browns Depth Chart

 Browns WR Jarvis Landry is coming off a down season based on his elite standards.
 Landry set career-lows in targets (101), receptions (72), and touchdowns (3) while putting the second-fewest yards (840) since his rookie season.
 However, outside his 2015 rookie campaign, Landry has seen at least 131 targets and recorded 975 or more yards in the five previous seasons.

-Although never realizing his potential at the University of Michigan, Donovan Peoples-Jones could end up being one of the Browns’ best receivers.
+Although never realizing his potential at the University of Michigan, Donovan Peoples-Jones could become one of the Browns’ best receivers.
 At 6’2″, 212 pounds, Peoples-Jones has the size to play outside and flashed on the field in his limited action.
 Seeing 20 targets, Peoples-Jones caught 14 passes for 304 yards and 2 touchdowns.

-The Cleveland Browns look like they knocked it out of the park with Jedrick Wills.
-While he can still improve on his run blocking, no one is touching Baker Mayfield from his blindside.
+The Browns look like they knocked it out of the park with Jedrick Wills.
+While he can still improve on his run blocking, no one is touching Mayfield from his blindside.

 Initially drafted by the Tennessee Titans in the first round, Cleveland signed Jack Conklin in 2020, a move that seemingly paid off.
 Conklin earned NFL All-Pro Team honors last season.

 Chris Hubbard played in 73 games over the last five seasons, including 34 starts for the Browns in the previous three.
 He has experience at right guard and tackle.
 He will likely compete with 2021 NFL Draft pick James Hudson to be the primary backup at the tackle position.